 (b) any totalisator pool scheme conducted by RWWA under the RWWA Act for enabling any number of persons to make wagers with one another on like principles;

-“totalisator agency” means any totalisator agency established and operated under the RWWA Act, and includes any premises on which wagers may be made on a race or event through or with RWWA;
+totalisator agency means any totalisator agency established and operated under the RWWA Act, and includes any premises on which wagers may be made on a race or event through or with RWWA;

-“totalisator operator” means RWWA, in its capacity to conduct totalisator wagering under the RWWA Act, or a racing club duly authorised to conduct on-course totalisator wagering under the Betting Control Act 1954;
+totalisator operator means RWWA, in its capacity to conduct totalisator wagering under the RWWA Act, or a racing club duly authorised to conduct on-course totalisator wagering under the Betting Control Act 1954;

-“unit” means an investment of 50 cents on a wager;
+unit means an investment of 50 cents on a wager;

-“wagering account” means a wagering account established by a depositor under section 64 of the RWWA Act;
+wagering account means a wagering account established by a depositor under section 64 of the RWWA Act;

-“walk-over”, in relation to a race, means a race in which there is only one runner;
+walk-over, in relation to a race, means a race in which there is only one runner;

-“win wager” (also referred to as “straight-out”) means the nomination of the winner of a particular race or sporting event.
+win wager (also referred to as “straight-out”) means the nomination of the winner of a particular race or sporting event.

-(2) In these rules “wager” and “bet” have the same meaning, and a reference to a “wager” in the rules is the same as a reference to a “bet” in the Betting Control Act 1954 and regulations made under that Act.
+(2) In these rules wager and bet have the same meaning, and a reference to a wager in the rules is the same as a reference to a bet in the Betting Control Act 1954 and regulations made under that Act.

 [Rule 3 amended in Gazette 18 Aug 2006 p.
-3370.]
+3370; 18 Sep 2007 p.
+4712.]

 4. Application